Be present in a virtual and home-office setting

 There are many more ideas to share on how you can develop or strengthen your asynchronous and synchronous presence for your team members.
 And I could write books about them.

-So, if you’re interested in a more in-depth conversation about your particular challenge, please get in touch with me.
+So, if you’re interested in a more in-depth conversation about your particular challenge, please .
 Or feel free to share your thoughts in the comments section below.

 Thank you very much for your interest.